EngineeringDeveloper/EngineeringDeveloper/README.md

 - 👋 Hi, I’m @EngineeringDeveloper
-- I’m interested in Mechanical Engineering, Design, Desktop applications
+- I’m interested in Mechanical Engineering, Full Stack Programming & Data Analysis
-- I’m currently Developing in Rust!
+- I’m currently Developing in SvelteKit, Typescript and Python
-- Possibly looking to learn React next

 <!---
 EngineeringDeveloper/EngineeringDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.